 Meditation and mindfulness promote a healthy pregnancy and early parenthood.

 - Mood agitations and crankiness during pregnancy can be overwhelming for both the mother and the people around her.
 Meditation calms the mind and regulates mood by controlling disruptive hormones.

-- Some pilot studies indicate that daily meditation during pregnancy helps would-be mothers maintain a greater connection to their body (Duncan, Cohn, Chao, Cook, 2017).
+- Some pilot studies indicate that daily meditation during pregnancy helps would-be mothers maintain a greater connection to their bodies (Duncan, Cohn, Chao, Cook, 2017).
 By eliminating stress and reducing the fear of labor pain, meditation allows women to stay calmer during delivery and prevent them from experiencing postpartum depression.

 - Meditation means quality ‘me-time,’ which many women fail to give themselves.
 Cultivating the habit of daily practice cools down the nerves and reduces the tension, which can significantly benefit the health of an expecting mother.

 15. Increases Grey Matter Concentration in Brain